-This post was inspired by a recent post by Rory of A Guy Called Bloke that asked whether the world is going downhill.
-It certainly does feel sometimes like the world is going to hell in a handbasket (why is that the conveyance of choice for that particular trip?), but it’s also easy to have a skewed perspective of the past.
+This post was inspired by a recent post by Rory of A Guy Called Bloke, in which he asked whether the world is going downhill.
+It certainly does feel sometimes like the world is going to hell in a handbasket (why is that always the conveyance of choice for that particular trip?), but it’s also easy to have a skewed perspective of the past.
 So were the good old days actually good?
 I would argue that they were most certainly not.

 Looking back at the past

 If we take off the rosy-coloured glasses and look back a ways, there are a lot of things that weren’t so pretty.
 Here are a few of them.

 People didn’t have the luxury of worrying about things being shitty back in the day, because they didn’t have much time to spare.
 Besides the fact that most people had to work more than we do now, they also had a lot less life to get things done in.